 Vulvar ulcers are sores that develop on the vulva, or external female genitalia.
+They can result from injury, irritation, or a sexually transmitted infection (STI).

 Sexually transmitted infections (STIs) and several other conditions or activities can cause vulvar ulcers.